dgallego58/dgallego58/README.md

 - 👋 Hi, I’m @dgallego58
-- 👀 I’m interested in Java, Go and Shell...
+- 👀 I’m interested in Java, Rust and Shell... usually i put demos of things that i'm learning on my way of software engineer in this profile
-- 🌱 I’m a Java Developer also learning JavaScript C:
+- ☕ I’m a Java Developer also learning JavaScript and starting to with Rust 🤨 ( ❤️ Java FTW!)
-- 💞️ Actually i'm just working from home...
+- 🌎 Actually i'm just working from home... (i'm from Colombia)
 - 📫 How to reach me send a PM to this github C:

 <!---